 Student Right to Know

 In accordance with the Student Right to Know Act, these disclosures provide students and prospective students with retention and graduation rates for first-time, full-time, degree seeking students, including disaggregated rates by gender, for financial aid recipients, by race categories, student athletes, and other student groups.

 These disaggregated rates are to be disclosed only if the number of students in each group is sufficient to yield statistically reliable information and/or not reveal personally identifiable information about and individual student.

 Details on job placement, along with graduate school placement, is provided in greater detail for programs on academic department pages.
-Job placement for graduates is summarized here, based LinkedIn self-reported information from WAU and CUC graduates, Alumni can self-report the academic program or field of study, the type of work they now do, the location of their employment, and their areas of expertise.
+Job placement for graduates is summarized here, based on LinkedIn self-reported information from WAU graduates, Alumni can self-report the academic program or field of study, the type of work they now do, the location of their employment, and their areas of expertise.

-Chief of Operations and Compliance
+Chief of Institutional Effectiveness and Technology

 Phone: (301) 576-0123

 The Chief of Institutional Effectiveness and Technology is responsible for the oversight and monitoring of institutional compliance for federal, state, church, and accrediting bodies.
 Leads initiatives to support institutional effectiveness (e.g., balanced scorecard, evidence of meeting institutional strategic plans and goals, dashboards, etc.).
 Leads quality-improvement initiatives to improve services and processes.
 Serves as institutional accreditation liaison for WAU.